MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 ## Known issues and limitations

-- **Issue:** Virtual desktop automation is available only in Windows RDP, Citrix Desktop, and Citrix Virtual Apps.
+- **Issue:** Virtual desktop automation is available only in Windows RDP, RemoteApp, Citrix Desktop, and Citrix Virtual Apps.
 Other virtual desktop platforms aren't supported.

     **Workaround:** None